Why is my iPhone not turning on – causes and fixes (Updated)

 2. Force restart your iPhone

-If your iPhone doesn’t turn on even after trying the above standard restart process try to force the device to restart.
+If your iPhone does not switch on even after trying the above standard restart process try to force the device to restart.
 Forcing your device to restart won’t erase the content currently on it.
 Here is what you need to do to force restart your iPhone:

 • For iPhone 8 or later: Press and quickly release the volume up button, press and quickly release the volume down button, then press and hold the side button.
 Release the button when you see the Apple logo;